RGB-WG/rgb-sdk/ffi/ios/README.md

 ## Build

-In order to include RGB into iPhone, iPad or Mac application, on Mac OS, from the project root, run:
+In order to include RGB into iPhone, iPad or Mac application, on Mac OS, first follow [main README's instructions](/README.md) and then, from the project root, run:

 ```bash
 # install dependencies